Zilliqa/ZIP/zips/zip-2.md

 |     `depth`   | Depth of current transition if a tree call is invoked           |
 |     `msg`     | Message emitted by the Scilla interpreter for this transition   |

-The `msg` field is fetched from the `message` field of the Scilla interpreter output, for more detail, please refer to the [`Scilla specification`](https://scilla.readthedocs.io/en/latest/interface.html#interpreter-output).
+The `msg` field is fetched from the `message` field of the Scilla interpreter output, for more detail, please refer to the [Scilla specification](https://scilla.readthedocs.io/en/latest/interface.html#interpreter-output).

 ## Examples